History of the United Kingdom during the First World War

 Newspapers played an important role in maintaining popular support for the war.
 Large quantities of propaganda were produced by the government under the guidance of such journalists as Charles Masterman and newspaper owners such as Lord Beaverbrook.
 By adapting to the changing demographics of the workforce (or the "dilution of labour", as it was termed), war-related industries grew rapidly, and production increased, as concessions were quickly made to trade unions.
 In that regard, the war is also credited by some with drawing women into mainstream employment for the first time.
 Debates continue about the impact the war had on women's emancipation, given that a large number of women were granted the vote for the first time in 1918.
 The experience of individual women during the war varied; much depended on locality, age, marital status and occupation.

 The civilian death rate rose due to food shortages and Spanish flu, which hit the country in 1918.
 Military deaths are estimated to have exceeded 850,000.
 The Empire reached its zenith at the conclusion of peace negotiations.
 However, the war heightened not only imperial loyalties but also individual national identities in the Dominions (Canada, Newfoundland, Australia, New Zealand and South Africa) and India.
 Irish nationalists after 1916 moved from collaboration with London to demands for immediate independence (see Easter Rising), a move given great impetus by the Conscription Crisis of 1918.
-In the United Kingdom, the cultural view of the conflict overall and British participation in particular has generally been critical.
-Though, some historians disagree with this interpretation.
+In the United Kingdom, the cultural view of the conflict overall and British participation in particular has generally been critical, though some historians disagree with this interpretation.
 Research conducted for the centenary of the conflict suggested that the modern public tended to view British involvement in the First World War in a positive light with the exception of believing that the performance of generals was inadequate.
-But that knowledge of the conflict was limited and that some details seemed to be confused with World War II.
+But that knowledge of the conflict was limited and that some details seemed to be confused with the Second World War.